Homemade Air Fryer Mozzarella Sticks

 This post may contain affiliate links.
 Please read our disclosure policy.

-Actually ALL the air fryer cheese sticks — plus all the secrets to great air fryer cheese sticks every time.
+Actually, ALL the air fryer cheese sticks — plus, learn the secrets to great air fryer cheese sticks every time.

 Air Fryer of Mozzarella Cheese Sticks.

-Dip, roll in the coating, place on the air fryer rack, close the lid, and push the button.
+Homemade mozzarella sticks are so easy to make in the air fryer!
+Start with some purchased mozzarella sticks (or choose string cheese, cheddar, Monterey Jack, or Colby cheese sticks).
+Dip them in flour, then beaten egg, roll in the crunchy coating, place on the air fryer rack, close the lid, and push the button.
 More specific directions await, but if you thought making air fryer cheese sticks at home was going to be tricky, you are in for a very lovely surprise.

 Long string of cheese from a Mozzarella Cheese being pulled apart.